drhsqlite/fossil-mirror/www/chat.md

 will be included in that list.
 To switch sounds, tap the "settings" button.

+### <a id='connection'></a> Who's Online?

+Because the chat app has to be able to work over transient CGI-based connections, as opposed to a stable socket connection to the server, real-time tracking of "who's online" is not possible.
+As of version 2.17, chat offers an optional feature, toggleable in the settings, which can list users who have posted messages in the client's current list of loaded messages.
+This is not the same thing as tracking who's online, but it gives an overview of which users have been active most recently, noting that "lurkers" (people who post no messages) will not show up in that list, nor does the chat infrastructure have a way to track and present those.
+That list can be used to filter messages on a specific user by tapping on that user's name, tapping a second time to remove the filter.

+Sidebar: message deletion is a type of message and deletions count towards updates in the recent activity list (counted for the person who performed the deletion, nor the author of the deleted comment).
+That can potentially lead to odd corner cases where a user shows up in the list but has no messages which are currently visible because they were deleted.
+That is a known minor cosmetic-only bug with a resolution of "will not fix."

 ## Implementation Details

 *You do not need to understand how Fossil chat works in order to use it.